 How do I get started?

-Some applicants find it useful to use the Getting Started Form to compile all of their relevant Infant and Early Childhood Mental Health trainings, work experience and education so they can more easily cross reference them to a particular competency.
+Some applicants find it useful to use the Getting Started Guide to compile all of their relevant Infant and Early Childhood Mental Health trainings, work experience and education so they can more easily cross reference them to a particular competency.
 It can make inputting the information easier.
 Applicants can also refer to the webinars or contact the Endorsement Coordinator for more information.

 How much does Endorsement® cost?